troykinsella/junkie/README.md

 Resolvers are simply functions that are called in sequence.
 Each resolver function is passed a `next` function which is called to pass control to the next resolver in the chain.
 This design allows each resolver the opportunity to take control both before and after the chain completes processing (in other words, when `next()` reached the end of the chain).
-The `next` function must be called in every case.
+The `next` function must be called by a resolver in every success case.

 A resolver function also receives a `context` argument which is an instance of `ResolutionContext`.
 This is used to obtain information about the current component being resolved.
 It provides methods for obtaining the component